Biomarker for Systemic Chronic Inflammation

 Get the Results

-Results will be available in your profile within 7 days after analysis for you to share with your healthcare practitioner.
+Results are typically available in your secure profile within approximately 7 days after the sample is received and analyzed, allowing you to review and discuss the findings with your healthcare practitioner.

 Outline icon of a home security camera with a circular lens in the center.

-The test measures the concentration of suPAR (soluble urokinase plasminogen activator receptor) in your blood, a biomarker of systemic chronic inflammation.
+The test measures the concentration of soluble urokinase plasminogen activator receptor (suPAR), a biomarker associated with systemic chronic inflammation and immune system activation.

 Indicator of Immune Activation: